b-n-space/b-n-space/content/articles/housing_market.md

 ## UK Market Confusion

 In the UK, house prices fell by 0.1% in August as well as in September.
-Trussenko and her Chancellor released a way too optimistic budget without considering the income.
+Truss and her Chancellor released a way too optimistic budget without considering the income.
 The market became extremely confused.

 > ... one of the side effects of that budget was that UK government bond yields went soaring.
 These are the interest rates that mortgage providers
 > use to price their fixed-rate offerings.
 Therefore in the wake of that chaotic budget, these mortgage products were left in turmoil.